locxter/setup-script/README.md

 ## How to install it

-Simply execute the `setup.sh` script and you should be ready to go.
+Simply execute the `setup.sh` script with root privileges via `sudo ./setup.sh` and you should be ready to go.